mostafa-asg/retry/README.md

 val withRetry = Policy.handle<Throwable>()
                       .retry(3)

-// It is strongly typed, world is type of String val world = withRetry {
+// The result is strongly typed, `world` is type of String val world = withRetry {
     print("Hello ")
     "World!" // return of this lambda